Five years since Germanwings crash: Memorial canceled due to coronavirus | DW | 24.03.2020

 The initial service would have included the relatives of the victims.
 Instead, mayors of two French municipalities laid wreaths, while church bells in the Haltern am See, home to many of the victims, rang at 10:41 a.m.

-Mourners held an unconventional service to commemorate the fifth anniversary of the Germanwings Flight 9525 crash which killed all 150 people on board in southeastern France.
+Mourners held an unconventional service on Tuesday to commemorate the fifth anniversary of the Germanwings Flight 9525 crash, which killed all 150 people on board in southeastern France.

 The initial service, which was set to include victims’ relatives from Germany, Spain and other countries had to be canceled due to coronavirus.
 Instead, the mayors of two French municipalities in Vernet, close to the site of the crash, laid wreaths and held a minute’s silence.
 In Haltern am See in the German state of North Rhine-Westphalia, all church bells rang at 10:41 a.m.
 (9:41 a.m.
 UTC) to commemorate the exact time that it occurred, according to broadcaster Deutschlandfunk.